 The Division is located beyond the Health Centre and to the right of the staff Common Room.

-Macquarie was officially opened by the Duke of Edinburgh in 1953, its House Emblem is a ship’s wheel and the Division colour is Dark Blue.
+Macquarie was officially opened by His Royal Highness The Duke of Edinburgh in 1953; its house emblem is a ship’s wheel; and the Division colour is dark blue.

 A prize is also given to the boy with the most points in each year group at the end of term.